Nasser Hejazi: Managerial career

-Hejazi coached Bangladeshi football club Mohammedan from 1987 to 1991.
+Hejazi coached Bangladeshi football club Mohammedan from 1987 to 1992.
 During his time, Bangladeshi football was enlightened with the modern day technique of football and embraced top football coaching.
-The Bangladeshi football Federation rewarded him by making him national team coach in 1989.
+At continental level, Hejazi guided Mohammedan to the Semi-Final Group round of the 1988–89 Asian Club Championship, by defeating Iranian club Persepolis 2–1.
+The Bangladeshi Football Federation rewarded him by making him national team coach in 1989.

 During the 1990s, Hejazi was the manager of a number of football clubs including the Mohammedan SC, the Esteghlal (former Taj) and Esteghlal Ahvaz.
 During his tenure with the Esteghlal, Hejazi won the Iranian League in 1998, then took the club to the final match of the Asian Champions League in 1999.
 They were beaten by the Júbilo Iwata in Tehran.
 During his years as a coach, Hejazi was the first to discover several talented Iranian football players, including Rahman Rezaei in Zobahan and Alireza Akbarpour in Machine Sazi Tabriz.
 In early August 2006 Hejazi announced he signed a one-year contract as head coach of Azadegan League outfit Nassaji Mazandaran.
 He resigned from the post on 19 January 2007.
 On 5 August 2007, he was appointed as head coach of Esteghlal for a second time but he was sacked by club on 8 November 2007 because of bad results after 14 matches.